jessicabettsftw/my_precious/README.md

 # Precious

 I wanted to make a fun programming language so I did it.
-It's all my own, my precious...
+It's mine.
+My own.
+My precious...
 Precious is a LOTR esoteric programming language translator.
 Precious uses lore keywords and english to create simple programming functionality.

 ## Installation